List of EastEnders characters introduced in 2019: Kheerat Panesar

 Kheerat Panesar, played by Jaz Singh Deol, made his first appearance on 4 October 2019.
-He is the eldest of three brothers, the others being Jags (Amar Adatia) and Vinny (Shiv Jalota).
+He is the eldest of three brothers, the others being Jags (Amar Adatia) and Vinny Panesar (Shiv Jalota).
 The family is described as a British Asian family of Punjabi Sikh heritage.
 The character and Deol's casting were announced on 21 August 2019.
 Kheerat is described as a "successful businessman who knows exactly what he wants and how to get it" and that he "uses his persuasiveness and charm to his advantage in every situation" Producer Jon Sen said of the family "The Panesar family are set arrive this autumn and will bring their own unique blend of charm and chaos onto the Square.
 A British Asian family of Punjabi Sikh heritage, Kheerat, Jags and Vinny are three very different brothers who turn up in Walford looking to settle a score – however, fate quickly takes a hand and they find themselves staying for good.
 We're thrilled to be introducing this vibrant new family to Walford and to be sharing their stories."
 Of his casting, Deol said, "I'm very proud and excited to be joining such an iconic show and bringing to life a character that is a reflection of the cultural background that I and many others come from in today's modern Britain.
 I can't wait to get started and for viewers to meet the Panesars."
-Deol made an unannounced departure from the show on 10 November 2022, when Kheerat confessed to murder.
+Deol made an unannounced departure from the show on 10 November 2022, when Kheerat falsely confessed to murder, to protect his family.